When you have room for storage, it’s easy to take it for granted.

 There are 2 aspects to food storage.
 There’s the actual storage mechanism, whether a type of container, refrigeration unit or some other box/cabinet option.

-The other aspect is the process for properly storing food.
+The other aspect is the process of properly storing food.

 We cover both in our extensive and growing article on food storage options here.